farmOS/farmOS-aggregator/README.md

 The `./instance` directory may contain sensitive information, so it is important that it is stored and managed securely on production servers.

+### Database

+An SQLite3 database is automatically created to store information about the farmOS instances that are being tracked.
+By default, this will be saved to `./instance/database.sqlite3`.

 ### Configuration

 Configuration for the instance can be overridden by creating a `settings.py`